-Contributions of this work We combine the above restrictions and generalisations of type classes to define System O, a type system for overloading with the following properties.
+This paper presents System O, a type system for overloading based on the above ideas, and with the following properties.

 - System O possesses an untyped dynamic semantics, and satisfies a corresponding type soundness theorem. - System O has a strong principal types property.
 It is never necessary to add type declarations to disambiguate a program. - As with type classes, there is a standard dictionary transform which takes well-typed programs in System O into equivalent well-typed programs in the Hindley/Milner system. - System O is powerful enough to model a limited form of F-bounded polymorphism over records, including polymorphic records.